Trouble viewing? Open in browser.

 The writing team comprises 16 members from 13 centers (AfricaRice, CIAT, CIMMYT, CIP, ICARDA, ICRAF, ICRISAT, IFPRI, IITA, ILRI, IRRI, WorldFish, and WorldVeg), with strong support from OneCGIAR through Genetic Innovation, the Portfolio Coordination Team, and Monitoring and Evaluation.
 Dr. Hans Bhardwaj, IRRI’s Research Director of RBI, is co-convenor of B4T MP and Dr. John Derera of Genetic Innovation.

-Heat-Tolerant Rice Varieties Promises Increased Yields in Bangladesh
+Heat-Tolerant Rice Varieties Promises Increased Yields

 Dhaka, Bangladesh (June 25, 2024) – IRRI, in collaboration with BRRI and funded by BMZ, has developed heat-tolerant rice varieties to address the severe impact of rising temperatures on rice production in Bangladesh.